-- > Entrance doors with daylight outside and a darker indoor environment. - > Parking garages or tunnels, with daylight outside and low light levels indoors. - > Outdoor scenes with direct sunlight and deep shadows. - > Office buildings or shopping malls with a lot of reflected light from windows
+- Entrance doors with daylight outside and a darker indoor environment. - Parking garages or tunnels, with daylight outside and low light levels indoors. - Outdoor scenes with direct sunlight and deep shadows. - Office buildings or shopping malls with a lot of reflected light from windows.

-Below is an example of a scene with a wide dynamic range, captured using a conventional surveillance camera.
+Below is an example of a scene with a wide dynamic range, captured using a surveillance camera without WDR capability.

-Figure 1 and 2: A typical surveillance scene with a wide dynamic range: a parking garage interior with entrance.
+Figure 1.
+A typical surveillance scene with a wide dynamic range: a parking garage interior with entrance.
 The two images were taken using different exposure times, shorter for the image to the left, and longer for the image to the right.

 The camera can, depending on which exposure time is used, either make visible the well-lit entrance and bright exterior, or the dark interior of the garage.
-A conventional camera cannot capture the full scene content in one image.
+A camera without WDR cannot capture the full scene content in one image.

 The images below have insets from the short-exposure image in the long-exposure image, and vice versa.
-It is evident that important objects in the scene were missed by the conventional camera.
+It is evident that important objects in the scene were missed by the camera without WDR.

-Figure 3 and 4: The same scene as before.
+Figure 2.
+The same scene as before.
 The image to the left shows details that were missed with the short exposure time.
 The image to the right shows the details that were missed with the long exposure time.

 To be able to capture the full scene content, a WDR-capable surveillance camera is needed.
 It can - in one image - capture both extremes, i.e. clearly show details both in the well-lit entrance, and the dark shadows inside the parking garage.
-With a conventional camera, however, the dynamic range is limited by a number of factors.
+Without WDR capability, however, the dynamic range is limited by a number of factors.

-4. Physical limitations of a camera's dynamic range
+3 Physical limitations of a camera's dynamic range

-The main reasons for the limited dynamic range of a conventional camera are related to how light is captured in the camera sensor, how the images are processed, and also the nature of light itself.
+The main reasons for the limited dynamic range of a camera are related to how light is captured in the camera sensor, how the images are processed, and also the nature of light itself.
 Described in more practical terms, the dynamic range depends on pixel size, exposure time, noise, and bit depth.

-4.1 Pixel size and exposure time
+3.1 Pixel size and exposure time